gracelang/language/spec.md

 appendix \[Grammar\]).
 The grammar gives the following precedence levels; lower numbers bind more tightly.

-1. Numerals, and constructors for numbers, strings, objects, iterables, blocks, and types; parenthesized expressions.
+1. Numerals and constructors for strings, objects, iterables, blocks, and types; parenthesized expressions.

-2. Requests of named methods, and of the `[` bracket `]` method.
+2. Requests of named methods.
     Multi-part requests accumulate name-parts and arguments as far to the right as possible.

-3. Prefix operators: associate right to left.
+3. Prefix operators

 4. “Multiplicative” operators `*` and `/`: associate left to right.